 - Research careers – Research hundreds of careers and career clusters, and take career assessments

 - Create plans for the future – Create goals and to-dos, and complete tasks assigned by the school to better prepare your student for future college and career goals.

 Family Connection also lets the College Counseling Office share information about upcoming meetings and events, local and national scholarship opportunities, and other resources for college and career information.
-In 2016, our seniors received $3.8 million in merit aid!
-College acceptances included Cornell University, Washington University in St. Louis, University of Virginia, College of William and Mary, Fordham University, Lehigh University, UCLA, and Case Western Reserve.
+In 201, our seniors received more than $2 million in merit aid!

 Insight, Information, Inquiry